 “When I write, and when I speak to audiences, I want people to understand each and every one of us can find a world of possibilities within the pages of a book and beyond.
 I want people to see how being open to experience can hold a special kind of magic.”

 Raised in Andover, Massachusetts, Leah has fond memories of getting up to all kinds of shenanigans that often made for great tall tales told late into the night.
-Growing up in a family of curious travelers, she has always known where there is adventure, there is story.
-When she was young (and still today), it took nothing for her family to jump in a car, hop on a plane, climb on a camel, huddle in a rickshaw, or step aboard a dhow in search of adventure to learn, explore, and discovery.
+Growing up in a family of curious travelers, she has always known: where there is adventure, there is story.
+When she was young (and still today), it took nothing for her family to jump in a car, hop on a plane, climb on a camel, huddle in a rickshaw, or step aboard a dhow in search of adventure to learn, explore, and discover.

 Follow Leah on Twitter

 If you’re interested in having Leah visit your school or attend your event, or if you have a general question about Leah, please fill out the following form: